Cathal-McHale/computational_theory/README.md

 - Trial Division – Wikipedia

 # Task 5: Square Root Fractional Bits
-This task replicates SHA-2 constant generation by extracting the fractional parts of √p for the first 100 primes and converting them into 32-bit integers.
+This task replicates a key step in the initialisation of the SHA-2 family of cryptographic hash functions: extracting mathematical constants derived from irrational numbers.
+Specifically, it involves computing the first 32 bits of the fractional part of the square roots of the first 100 prime numbers.

 ### Features Implemented
 - Computes square roots using math.sqrt()